hoanhan101/HNetworking/README.md

 # python network programming
-The goal of this project is to acquire a deeper understanding of netowork programming.
+The goal of this project is to acquire a deeper understanding of network programming in Python.
 It follows the book [Foundations of Python Network Programming book, Third Edition by Brandon Rhodes, John Goerzen.](https://github.com/brandon-rhodes/fopnp)

 Comments and updates are made by me.
 Belows are just some notes on how to use and test the